ERA-Solver: Error-Robust Adams Solver for Fast Sampling of Diffusion Probabilistic Models: ERA-Solver

-\paragraph{Selection Strategy.} The high-level idea of our error-robust selection strategy is that we tend to choose those estimated noises from Lagrange buffer with low errors measured by Eq.~\ref{eq:error_measure} as the Lagrange bases.
+\paragraph{Selection Strategy.} The high-level idea of our error-robust selection strategy is that we tend to choose those estimated noises from the Lagrange buffer with low errors measured by Eq.~\ref{eq:error_measure} as the Lagrange bases.

+The selection strategy should balance the interpolation accuracy of $\bar \epsilon_{\theta}(x_{t_{i+1}}, t_{i+1})$ and the error robustness.
+If the selected function bases are all gathered at the beginning of the buffer, the accuracy of $\bar \epsilon_{\theta}(x_{t_{i+1}}, t_{i+1})$ will be compromised since the selected function bases are too far from the currently estimated noise.
+Next, we try to utilize power function to build the selection process.

 When sampling at time $t_{i}$, the length of the Lagrange buffer is $i+1$.
 We initialize $k$ indexes uniformly to cover the whole buffer:

 Then we utilize the power function as an index translator.
 We parameterize the power function with the error measure (Eq.~\ref{eq:error_measure}) so that the translation of initial indexes can be formulated as: